-Varicose veins generally appear on the calves of the legs and may cause aching or throbbing legs.
-The veins have a purple colour to them in the skin and the veins can bulge and look as if they have lumps within them.
-Often varicose veins do not cause any discomfort and any discomfort felt is not related to the size of the vein, sometimes smaller varicose veins can cause more aching than larger veins.
+Thank you for your message.
+Varicose veins generally appear on the legs and may cause aching, heavy or throbbing sensations.
+The veins can have a purple or blue colour to them, and can bulge and look as if they have lumps within them.
+Often varicose veins do not cause any discomfort, and if this is the cases, no treatment is usually required.

-Answered by the Health at Hand nurses
+Answered by the Health at Hand team

 We’re here to help you take care of your health - whenever you need us, wherever you are, whether you're an AXA PPP healthcare member or not.